oshears/adv-ml-2020-snn-project/README.md

   - Directory that contains the downloaded MNIST training and testing data
 - `./documentation`
   - Directory that contains Jupyter Notebooks to document our process of learning the BindsNET framework
-  - The `BindsNET_Network_Demo.ipynb` provides details about how to construct a network in BindsNET used
+  - The `BindsNET_Network_Demo.ipynb` notebook provides details about how to construct a network in BindsNET used
-  - The `BindsNET_Encoder_Demo.ipynb` provides information about various encoding schemes used
+  - The `BindsNET_Encoder_Demo.ipynb` notebook provides information about various encoding schemes used
-  - The `BindsNET_Neuron_Demo.ipynb` provides details about various neuron models used
+  - The `BindsNET_Neuron_Demo.ipynb` notebook provides details about various neuron models used
-  - The `BindsNET_Learning_Demo.ipynb` provides information about various learning rules used
+  - The `BindsNET_Learning_Demo.ipynb` notebook provides information about various learning rules used
 - `ann_benchmark.py`
   - Python file used to benchmark the performance of the 784-100 artificial neural network using stoachstic gradient descent
 - `snn_benchmark.py`